estudiohrsholding/Ad-Meliora/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Welcome to Bai Code Scaffold

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.
+A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [B.A.I](https://baibussines.com)'s AI-powered coding assistance.

 ## ✨ Technology Stack